Bay of Dili: History

 Early records about Timor, especially before the 1700s, are sparse.
 Portuguese settlers are said to have arrived in the Bay of Dili in 1520, and to have established a small settlement there.

-A quarter of a millenium later, in 1769, the governor of Portuguese Timor sought to break the influence of powerful local families in Lifau, Oecusse, his then residence, by moving the colonial administration and 1,200 people to the shore of the bay, at the site of what would become Dili, the colonial capital.
+A quarter of a millennium later, in 1769, the governor of Portuguese Timor sought to break the influence of powerful local families in Lifau, Oecusse, his then residence, by moving the colonial administration and 1,200 people to the shore of the bay, at the site of what would become Dili, the colonial capital.

 The bay's location at the centre of Timor's north coast, and its natural features, were favourable for the establishment of such a capital.
 Its waters were calm, and the combination of Capes Fatucama and Tibar, and the offshore island of Atauro, provided shelter for ships at anchor.
 Although the terrain on the bay's shores was swampy and unhealthy, there was also arable land that could be used for the cultivation of cereals, and a supply of drinking water.

 For many decades, Dili evolved only slowly.
 At the turn of the twentieth century, there was significant development of the city, under the governorship of José Celestino da Silva (1894–1908).
 However, most of the buildings constructed at that time were destroyed during World War II.

 In the 1950s, Dili was reconstructed, according to a plan that included the siting of residential nuclei along the two-lane, one-way street now known as Avenida Marginal, on the shore of the bay.
 With its lining of substantial, mature trees, and its broad pathway for pedestrians, the Avenida became the capital's favourite public promenade.

 On 7 December 1975, Indonesian troops landed in Dili.
-After capturing the city, the Indonesians led Chinese residents, members of Fretilin and other prisoners to the Dili wharf, shot them, and threw their bodies into the bay.
+The following day, after capturing the city, Indonesian soldiers led groups of civilians, including members of Fretilin and others, from various locations to the Dili wharf, and shot them.
 The total number of people executed on the Dili waterfront that day is estimated at 150.
 Some of the bodies of those who had been shot on the Dili wharf were later washed ashore at Areia Branca Beach on the eastern side of the bay; other people were taken to that beach, executed, and dumped into the water.